Phone us at: 1-772-465-5111

 Central to this issue is a familiar discriminatory stereotype: “Many employers believe that older workers are reluctant to try new technologies,” Miklas says.
 Worse, “Older female workers are more likely to be perceived negatively than older male workers,” he adds.

-Our main Labor and Employment Law Office is located in Vero Beach, Florida and we meet clients all over the Treasure Coast, in Port Saint Lucie, Stuart, Ft.
+Our Labor and Employment Law Office is located in Fort Pierce, Florida and we meet clients all over the Treasure Coast, in Port Saint Lucie, Stuart, Ft.
 Pierce, Jensen Beach, Florida but we can also meet with clients anywhere in Florida.

 “The mere maintenance of a private business's policy regarding political expression may violate the NLRA if it has what is called a “chilling effect” on an employee's right to discuss wages, hours and other terms and conditions of employment, with fellow employees...
 They're allowed to talk about whether there should be a union, and also discuss their wages [and other political issues that relate to their rights as employees], so a handbook policy which would prevent that would be illegal.”